junxit/us-congress-bills-115/metadata.md

 - 2017-12-05 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-12-05 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 274.
+- 2017-12-12 — Message on Senate action sent to the House.
+- 2017-12-12 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7950; text as passed Senate: CR S7950)
+- 2017-12-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7950; text as passed Senate: CR S7950)
+- 2017-12-12 — Received in the House.
+- 2017-12-12 — Referred to the House Committee on Foreign Affairs.